emaphp/magedock/.github/README.md

  * `m2lgrep`: Runs grep on all `.less` files inside the Magento default themes.
 Useful for searching LESS variables by name.
 Example: `m2lgrep @copyright__background-color`.
  * `m2tgrep`: Runs grep on all `.xml`, `.phtml` and `.html` files inside the Magento default themes.
 You can specify an optional subfolder.
 Example: `m2tgrep title Magento_Customer`.
  * `m2mgrep`: Runs grep on all `.xml`, `.phtml` and `.html` files inside the given module.
 Module name must be in snake-case.
 Example: `m2mgrep price catalog-search`.

+### Installing n98

+[n98](https://github.com/netz98/n98-magerun2) is a CLI tool aimed to help Magento 2 developers into doing administration tasks without having to login into the system.
+We install n98 by downloading a `.phar` file into the main application directory.
+Once inside your app, run `getn98` and wait until the download is complete.
+Check the installation by running `./n98-magerun2.phar`.

 ## Shopify projects